JGoodwillieV/GoodSwim/database/VERCEL_DEPLOYMENT_GUIDE.md

 This step is the same regardless of deployment method:

 1. Go to https://supabase.com and log in
-2. Select your StormTracker project
+2. Select your GoodSwim project
 3. Click **SQL Editor** in the left sidebar
 4. Open `database/team_records_schema.sql` from your repository
 5. Copy ALL the SQL code